umanghome/calamity/README.md

 # calamity
 Calamity is a ready to deploy PHP application that lets you set up pages for viewing and posting updates based on various areas in case of a calamity.

+Calamity is a ready-to-deploy application that allows individuals to create pages categorized on ‘areas’ in case of a calamity.
+People can view, and post updates on the calamity, based on each individual area.
+The goal of the entire project was to develop a framework that individuals can put up on web servers, and give the public access to updates as quickly as possible.
+The framework has minimal data usage, so people with 2G internet connectivity do not have to wait long for the webpages to load.

+Installation:

+To install it, extract the contents of the zip on your web server file system.
+The ‘public’ folder must be the folder that is accessible by the public. ‘includes’ and ‘templates’ are not supposed to be accessible for the public.
+Some web hosts (or web servers) may require renaming ‘public’ to ‘public_html’.
+Refer to your web host’s documentation on what naming convention to use.
+A MySQL database is to be set up.
+The details of the MySQL database like the host, the username, and the password are to be replaced in includes/db.php file.
+All the directories need to be chmodded 711.
+All the PHP files need to be chmoded to 600.
+All the non-PHP files need to be chmodded to 644.
+After uploading all the files, the user will have to go to setup.php from their web browser.
+Instructions on the page are to be followed.
+After setup is done, the user will have to remove setup.php from their web server.
+The website is now ready for usage.